consiglionazionaledellericerche/jscontact-tools/README.md

 10. The "PROP-ID" parameter can be mapped to the value of a map key based on the value of the `setPropIdParam` mapping configuration parameter.

+10. The "countryCode" member of the Address type always converts to the vCard CC parameter.

 ### Conversion examples